-Nominating entities should review the purpose, objectives, strategy amendment, policies, and definitions sections of Part Three of the Territorial Sea Plan, as well as the entirety of this section prior to determining if a designation proposal is warranted.
+Nominating entities should review the Purpose, Objectives, Amending the Strategy, Policies, and Defining Oregon's Rocky Coast sections of Part Three of the Territorial Sea Plan, as well as the entirety of this section prior to determining if a designation proposal is warranted.
 In addition, proposing entities should contact OCMP staff to determine if areas of interest have applicable pending proposals.
 Each proposal should include the information prompted by the Rocky Habitat Web Mapping Tool to the maximum extent possible, as well as any pertinent information not included in the prompts that the nominating entity would like reviewers to consider.
 Please provide rationale for any unavailable information or answers.
-Contact the OCMP for information on any necessary accommodations, technical assistance, or general questions.
+Contact OCMP staff for information on any necessary accommodations, technical assistance, or general questions.

-The Rocky Habitat Management Strategy site proposal process focuses on allowing for adaptable and holistic management at the site level and is not intended to manage on a species-specific level19.
+The Rocky Habitat Management Strategy site proposal process focuses on allowing for adaptable and holistic management at the site level and is not intended to manage on a species-specific level 19.
 For this reason, not all regulatory concepts are appropriate for the site-based management proposal process.
 Members of the public and other interested entities should review the site designation types and associated regulatory and non-regulatory management measures to assure they align with desired outcomes of a proposal.
 Where the desired outcome cannot be met with a site designation proposal, members of the public and interested entities should outline their concern or desired regulatory change in a formal letter to the OPAC.
 Interested parties should contact staff at the OCMP with any questions on the best method to propose desired change in management.